Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Materials and methods

 \subsection{LIBS spectroscopy}

-The LIBS measures were made with a LIBS2500+ spectrometer of the Ocean Optics, Dunedin, USA, equipped with a pulsed Nd:YAG Q-switched $1064~nm$ produced by Quantel (Big Sky Laser Ultra 50) and that works with $50 mW$ of maximum energy and $10 Hz$ what is sufficient for plasma formation.
-The laser beam was focused at the surface of the samples that were located inside an ablation chamber and the plasma emission was collected by a collection of optical fibers connected at seven spectrometers.

-All the measures were taken in a presence of atmospheric air and the spectra acquisition was made between $189-966~nm$ with optical resolution of $0.1~nm$.
-O The spectrum generated by the emission of excited species was analyzed in the regions UV-VIS-IP, but it's important to notice that the X-ray are also possible, depending of the incident laser energy on the sample.
-To improve the precision of the results 60 spectra were captured for each soil sample, where each spectra corresponds to a different place on the sample.
-The experimental setup of the LIBS used to make the measures is shown at the Figure~\ref{fig:libs}.
+The LIBS measurements were conducted using an Ocean Optics LIBS2500+ spectrometer from Dunedin, USA.
+The spectrometer was equipped with a pulsed Nd: YAG Q-switched laser with a wavelength of $1064nm$, produced by Quantel (Big Sky Laser Ultra 50).
+The laser operated at a maximum energy of $50mW$ and a frequency of $10~Hz$, which was sufficient for plasma formation.
+The laser beam was focused onto the sample surface within an ablation chamber, and the emitted plasma radiation was collected by a system of optical fibers connected to seven spectrometers.
+The LIBS measurements were performed in atmospheric air, and the spectral range covered was from $189nm$ to $966nm$, with an optical resolution of $0.1nm$.
+The emitted spectra generated by the excited species were analyzed in the UV-VIS-IP regions.
+To enhance the precision of the results, a total of 60 spectra were captured for each soil sample, with each spectrum corresponding to a different location on the sample.
+The experimental setup of the LIBS system used for these measurements is depicted in Figure\ref{fig:libs}.